ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *setViewingRestrictions*

-Sets the viewing restrictions by accepting a JSON document that specifies the rating schemes and ratings to be blocked.
-This function allows users to customize content access based on predefined criteria, ensuring compliance with parental controls or content guidelines.
+This API allows users to define specific viewing restrictions, such as content access limitations based on age ratings or other criteria, ensuring a controlled and safe viewing experience.
+It is particularly useful for managing parental controls or enforcing content guidelines tailored to individual preferences.

 ### Related Functions
-[getViewingRestrictions](#getViewingRestrictions) : Retrieves the current viewing restrictions in the form of a JSON document.
+[getViewingRestrictions](#getViewingRestrictions) : Retrieves the current viewing restrictions settings.

 ### Events